ngageoint/opensphere/docs/getting_started.rst

 The Build
 *********

+Note: The build does not work in Windows.
+Consider using an Ubuntu Docker container or VM to run the build.

 OpenSphere has all of its build targets as npm scripts.
 Therefore you can run any particular target by running:

 .. code-block:: none